Deep-Sky Hunter Star Atlas

 - Printable appendix of detailed objects list and best DSO images available

 Additional download is a 20 page list of thumbnail images of ~700 best DSO.
-This list includes, among others, all objects which are indicated as "best DSO" in this atlas.
+This list includes, among others, all objects which are indicated as "best DSO" in this atlas with * (star) mark.

 Note: Some people reported that chart number 20 failed to print, probably due to high objects clutter.
-I found out that printing out PDF which containts only chart number 20 fixes this specific problem (here you can download such file).
+I found out that printing out PDF which containts only chart number 20 fixes this specific problem (here you can download it separately).

 Compared to many other atlases - this release is much less cluttered with information which is often useless for deep sky observers (variable stars, extremely faint DSO, etc).
 Also the labels do not overlap with other labels and stars, making it more readable.